 The goal of EMDR is to reduce distress in the shortest period of time with a set of comprehensive protocols and procedures.

-In the beginning of a session, I will explain some basic premise of EMDR, and how the process will go.
-We will start with a few relaxing exercises and to make sure that you are comfortable with the eye-movement.
+In the beginning of a session, I may explain some basic premise of EMDR, and how the process will go.
+We often start with a few relaxing exercises and to make sure that you are comfortable with the eye-movement.

-In the processing phase, I will invite you to recall a specific distressing memory and to think about some positive and negative thoughts associated with it.
-I will then guide you through a series of ‘bilateral eye movements’ in sets lasting around 25 seconds.
+In the processing phase, I may then invite you to recall a specific distressing memory and to think about some positive and negative thoughts associated with it.
+Then I will guide you through a series of ‘bilateral eye movements’ in sets lasting around 25 seconds.
 After each set, I will ask you for feedback.

 The process proceeds on naturally and you do not have to force any new insights or feelings.
 Many clients find EMDR easier and smoother than talking therapy.
 Instead of having to work hard, rethink and reorganise what is in your mind, it is as if you can simply sit back and watch these internal events come up on a screen in front of you.

-Towards the end of each session, there will be a closing procedure that allows you to provide some feedback, and to re-orientate yourself to the outside world.
-I will make sure that you allow yourself time and space to relax after an EMDR session and utilise the relaxation techniques you have learnt.
+Towards the end of each session, there will normally be a closing procedure that allows you to provide some feedback, and to re-orientate yourself to the outside world.
+Please allow yourself time and space to relax after an EMDR session and utilise the relaxation techniques you have learnt.

 The nature of EMDR means that after your session the effect of the process will remain in your conscious awareness.
 You may come up with new insights, thoughts or experience new emotions.
 You may have vivid dreams or begin to notice differences in the emotional charge you experience in response to events.
 These effects are natural and are signs that the treatment is working.
 To help you through this process, you are more than welcome to share these experiences with me via email or even brief phone calls.